(Andover/Coon Rapids, Anoka County • Park permit needed)

 But otherwise we have almost 1,600 acres to traipse around in.
 Some of it is terrain we can’t cover any other time of year—the marshes and ponds.
 Since they’re frozen over during the winter they’re fair game.

 There’s lots of room for exploring here.
-Park at different places each time and you won’t snowshoe the same area if you don’t want to.
+Park at different places each time and you can snowshoe in different areas of the park every time you go.

 Since most of the leaves were off the trees (there’s a lot of oak, which keep a third of their leaves over the winter) we could see through the woods easily.
 We scared up five deer at one point (who, unfortunately, ran off before I could get my camera swung ‘round).